vlad17/OCaml-Minesweeper/README.md

 3. Clear up other todos
 4. Change building scheme (what does Jane Street use?)
 5. Add unit tests, just to show off
+6. Have a machine play (and show the moves as it guesses)

 ### Development Guide